Israeli probes into deaths of Palestinians often go nowhere

 Proving criminal intent is an especially high standard in Gaza, where some 200 Palestinians, most of them unarmed, have been killed in the past year during demonstrations along the border.

-Israel, which withdrew its troops from the territory in 2005, says the ruling Hamas militant group uses the protests as a cover to stage attacks and notes that many protesters have tried to break through a separation fence to enter Israel.
+Israel, which withdrew its troops from the territory in 2005, says the ruling Hamas militant group uses the protests as cover to stage attacks.
 In response, the military applies the law of armed conflict, giving soldiers more leeway to open fire.
 This interpretation has been challenged by rights groups and the U.N.

-In a dim living room in Gaza's Jabaliya refugee camp, Ibrahim Ayyoub recalled the afternoon his 14-year-old son Mohammed was shot through the head by an Israeli sniper.

-"Someone who executes a child will never confess to it," Ayyoub said.
-"But we have to raise our voice."

 Responding to a request for updates on the ongoing investigations, the army said it has launched seven criminal probes in Gaza and 16 in the West Bank over the past year.

 Three of the cases were closed following a military police investigation.
-Another two cases were treated as an internal disciplinary matter and closed at the outset, including the shooting of a 16-year-old who was wounded in the West Bank while handcuffed and blindfolded.
+Two others were treated as an internal disciplinary matter and closed at the outset.

 The military also launched an investigation — but not a criminal probe — into the shooting of an AP cameraman who was struck in the leg while wearing a vest marked "PRESS" several hundred meters (yards) from the Gaza fence.